Originate/guide/scala/README.md

     Note: beware that overriding the abstract `def` with a concrete `val` also suffers from the problem above.

 0. Avoid `lazy val`. `lazy val` is *not* free, or even cheap.
 Use it only when you absolutely need laziness semantics for correctness, never for "optimization".
 The initialization of a `lazy val` is super-expensive due to monitor acquisition cost, while every access is expensive due to `volatile`.
-Worse, `lazy val` [may deadlock](http://axel22.github.io/2013/06/10/on-lazy-vals.html) even when there are not circular dependencies between them.
+Worse, `lazy val` [may deadlock](http://axel22.github.io/2013/06/10/on-lazy-vals.html) even when there are no circular dependencies between them.

     > `lazy val`s are compiled into a double-checked locking instance with a dedicated `volatile` guard.
 Notably, this compilation template yields a source of significant performance woes: we need to pass through the `volatile` read on the guard boolean for every read of the `lazy val`.
 This creates write barriers, cache invalidation and general mayhem with a lot of the optimizations that HotSpot tries to perform.
 All for a value that may or may not even care about asynchronous access, and even more importantly, is guaranteed to be true only once and is false indefinitely thereafter (baring hilarious tricks with reflection).
 Contrary to what is commonly believed, this guard isn't simply optimized away by HotSpot (evidence for this comes from benchmarks on warm code and assembly dumps). - Daniel Spiewak